Guide on How to Quit a Job Professionally

 Once you know the legal details (see step 1 or speak to a lawyer), you should go speak to your boss or someone in Human Resources (HR) department before delivering your written letter of resignation.

 The conversation should address:

 - Why you’re leaving

 - How much notice you’re giving

 - What you will do to help transition your work (if appropriate)

 - A request for a reference letter (if appropriate)

 Step 3: Deliver an official letter of resignation

 This is the most “official” step of how to quit a job.
-After you’ve spoken with your boss or HR, it will be much easier to write your resignation letter, as you will have agreed how much notice you’re giving, what the transition will look like, and the tone of your departure.
+After you’ve spoken with your boss or HR, it will be much easier to write your resignation letter, as you will have agreed on how much notice you’re giving, what the transition will look like, and the tone of your departure.
 The letter should be short and to the point, and only a few sentences or paragraphs long.
-Once you’ve written it, either email it or print and hand deliver it your boss and HR manager.
+Once you’ve written it, either email it or print and hand-deliver it to your boss and HR manager.

 To help you save time, see CFI’s Resignation Letter Template.